 It’s unavoidable.
 Your nonprofit’s executive leader will leave sooner or later, maybe even sooner than you think.
 And yet, if your nonprofit is like most, a succession plan has not been discussed.

-Too often considered an awkward or uncomfortable conversation, many choose to avoid the issue or wait until it happens.
-While this choice is very likely to have a negative impact on the organization, preparing for succession opens up a whole range of dialogues that lead to a stronger, better prepared organization.
+Too often considered an awkward or uncomfortable conversation, many choose to avoid the topic.
+While ignoring the subject leaves the organization ill-prepared when the inevitable happens, preparing for succession opens up a whole range of dialogues that lead to a stronger, more resilient organization.

 This article addresses how to prepare for a smooth transition regardless of how or when your executive leaves.